 Nesta’s residency programme is designed to promote knowledge transfer, foster continuous learning and help to build new networks in the sectors in which we work.
-Simon Wisdom is our agentic AI resident from September to December 2025, embedded within Nesta's Discovery team but working across missions.
-He is spending a few months exploring a range of agentic AI applications.
+Simon Wisdom, our agentic AI resident from September 2025 to February 2026, was embedded within Nesta's Discovery team but working across missions to explore a range of agentic AI applications.

-Simon’s primary project falls under Nesta’s sustainable future mission, in partnership with Renbee, a startup tackling home decarbonisation for installers and consumers.
+Simon’s primary project fell under Nesta’s sustainable future mission, in partnership with Renbee, a startup tackling home decarbonisation for installers and consumers.
 Heat pump installations are critical for UK net-zero targets, but are severely delayed by administrative bottlenecks.
-Simon is working with them to build a distribution network operator (DNO) communications manager agent to handle challenging and time-consuming parts of the application.
+Simon, alongside Nesta’s development team, worked with them to build a distribution network operator (DNO) communications manager agent to handle challenging and time-consuming parts of the application.
 There is an opportunity to expand the capabilities of the agent to do even more on Renbee’s platform in the future by giving it additional tools.

-We want to show how agentic AI can bring value to Nesta’s missions.
-We plan to generate several proof of concepts that are promising enough to develop into ongoing projects.
+We showed how agentic AI can bring value to Nesta’s missions by generating several proof of concepts that are promising enough to develop into ongoing projects.
+Our main focus was demonstrating value for heat pump installers with our partner Renbee, who provide a platform to help installers manage their admin work.

 Across Nesta’s missions, a range of administrative bottlenecks and time-consuming and repetitive processes slow down progress towards our goals.
 Scanning these domains, we have identified a set of problems that we believe agentic AI could solve.